Meet Bozhidar - Open Sofia’s writer and marketeer

 I joined Open Sofia by chance, as I came across a call for contributors and I decided to get in touch.
 I was introduced to the team and eventually became involved with the marketing side of the project, which played to my strengths and let me learn and apply new knowledge.

-The thing that surprised me most about the UK compared to Bulgaria was just how digitalised everything was.
-All the information and resources about documents is on websites like Gov.uk and the city council’s website.
+The thing that surprised me most about the UK compared to Bulgaria was just how digitalized everything was.
+All the information and resources about documents are on websites like Gov.uk and the city council’s website.
 Transport, food, even university assignments – everything is just a click away, and it makes you feel empowered to do things.
 Even something like starting a business can feel like a breeze.
 I’ve definitely seen improvements in Bulgaria in the five years since I moved away, as a lot of the popular services and apps are now fully functional in Sofia and the other big cities, but there are still so many levels of bureaucracy and local administration that feel painfully slow and outdated that it can drive you nuts!

-There is a positive side to this though – it often encourages communication and socialising, and may lead to some funny situations.
+There is a positive side to this though – it often encourages communication and socializing, and may lead to some funny situations.
 This is a welcome change from the UK, where interactions can often feel cold and detached.

 Absence makes the heart grow fonder, as they say, and that’s definitely the case for me.
 Being away for over five years has certainly changed my perspective of Bulgaria and life there.
 The UK definitely offers more work opportunities and a more fertile ground to start a business or network with big companies, but as remote work and social media have grown rapidly, it’s not impossible to connect with employers or complete a project from a distance.